 5. Mix everything well.

 6. Next add 4 to 5 tablespoons of curd or yogurt.
-To make a vegan thepla add 4 tablespoons of water or vegan yogurt instead.
+To make a plant based version add 4 tablespoons of water or vegan yogurt instead.

 7. Mix again and knead into a dough.
 Do not add any additional water while kneading, as the methi leaves release water.